pnpm/rfcs/text/0001-catalogs.md

     dependencies:
       react:
         specifier: 'catalog:default'
-        version: ^18.2.0 # ← This field still needs to update
+        version: 18.2.0 # ← If a user changes the catalog entry for react, this field needs to change.

 catalogs: